 Matthew Cohen joined the firm in April 2015 as an associate.
-Prior to joining the firm, Mr. Cohen help to operate and manage a family business and was a corporate analyst with the Bank of Hawaiʻi Corporate Banking Department.
+Prior to joining the firm, Mr. Cohen helped to operate and manage a family business and was a corporate analyst with the Bank of Hawaiʻi Corporate Banking Department.

 Mr. Cohen is a former law clerk to Justice Richard W. Pollack from December 2013 through March 2015.

 Matthew Cohen received a Bachelor of Arts degree in English Literature from the University of Puget Sound in 1994, a MBA from the University of Hawaiʻi at Manoa, Shidler School of Business in 2002, and a Juris Doctor degree from the University of Hawai‘i at Manoa, William S. Richardson School of Law graduating summa cum laude in 2014.
 While attending law school, Mr. Cohen was a technical editor on the University of Hawaiʻi Law Review, received the 2014 Carl K. Mirikitani, Jr. Valedictory Prize and was chosen as a 2014 commencement speaker.
-Mr. Cohen recipient of the CALI award in Contracts II, Criminal Justice, Real Property I, Civ Pro I & II, Evidence, Contract Drafting, Civil Liberties, Federal Income Taxation, Criminal Procedure, and Debtor/Creditor’s Right
+Mr. Cohen was the recipient of the CALI award in Contracts II, Criminal Justice, Real Property I, Civ Pro I & II, Evidence, Contract Drafting, Civil Liberties, Federal Income Taxation, Criminal Procedure, and Debtor/Creditor’s Right.

 AREAS OF EMPHASIS: